Avril-Cui/61040-ai-concept/README.md

    Duration: 60 minutes
    Reason: Insufficient time to schedule before urgent deadline
 ```
+Some points worth highlighting about this test case:
+1. Concurrent scheduling: The tasks do laundry and study for exam are scheduled concurrently because they can be performed in parallel.
+They are placed in two separate adaptive blocks so that, when displayed in the frontend, the schedule visually resembles how most calendar apps present overlapping events — side by side rather than stacked together.
+2. Partial scheduling for remaining time: The task organize notes is scheduled for only 20 minutes because there were only 20 minutes remaining before the user’s preferred stop time at 5 PM.
+The model therefore utilized the remaining time efficiently by allocating this short window to this task.

+Some issue that remain:

+1. Still, although less often, the LLM will not fully utilize concurrency to optimize the schedule.
+2. The LLM may not always follow the user preference.
+This is probably because the prompt states it as a "preference" instead of a strict requirement.
+This doesn't always happen, but since LLM output is not deterministic, we cannot guarantee that this will never happen.

 # Part five: Add validators to your code

-I noticed that even with well-scoped prompt, the LLM can sometimes generate problematic output with the following behaviors:
+I observed that even with a well-scoped prompt, the LLM occasionally produces problematic outputs exhibiting issues such as:

-1. Invest or mis-reference tasks
+1. Mismatched or hallucinated task references
-2. Produce impossible schedules
+2. Logically impossible or overlapping schedules
-3. Ignore real-world constraints like deadlines or dependencies
+3. Disregard for real-world constraints such as deadlines or task dependencies

-   I added seven validators that catch these realistic mistakes and fail them with actionable errors so that the frontend or the users know how to respond.
-The validators can be found in the `validateSchedule` function.
-All validation errors are collected and printed with specific, human-readable reasons before throwing a single summary Error: LLM output failed validation...
-This makes failures debuggable and safe to re-prompt.
-For more details, check the `validateSchedule` function under `adaptiveschedule.ts`.
+To address these, I implemented seven validators that detect these realistic failure modes and throw actionable, human-readable errors.
+These validators are defined in the `validateSchedule()` function.
+All detected issues are aggregated and displayed with specific explanations before a single summary error (e.g., "LLM output failed validation with 3 errors") is raised.
+This design makes failures debuggable, recoverable, and safe for automated re-prompting.

 ## Prevent hallucinations and contradictions
+Occasionally, the LLM outputs task IDs that were never part of the original input or marks a task as both scheduled and dropped.
+So, I implemented the following validators:

+- Validator 1 detects hallucinated tasks, which include any scheduled task not present in the original list.
+- Validator 3 ensures the same task is not scheduled multiple times, unless we are splitting a task across multiple time blocks.
-The LLM sometimes output task IDs that weren’t in the request, or mark a task both scheduled and dropped.
-In validateSchedule() Validator 1, I check for hallucinated tasks, which are any scheduled task not in the original list.
-In Validator 4, I check for contradictory state where a task appears both scheduled and in droppedTaskIds.
-In Validator 7, I verify that every dropped ID exists in the original set.
-These emit clear messages like "Hallucinated task ... was not in the original task list", "Task X is both scheduled AND dropped", or "Invalid dropped task: "${taskId}" was not in the original task list."
+- Validator 4 detects contradictory states, where a task is simultaneously marked as scheduled and dropped.
+- Validator 7 ensures all dropped task IDs actually exist in the original task set.

+These validators clear error messages like "Hallucinated task ... was not in the original task list", "Duplicate scheduling: Non-splittable task X is scheduled X times", "Task X is both scheduled AND dropped", or "Invalid dropped task: "${taskId}" was not in the original task list."

 ## Temporal correctness & non-overlap.

-The model sometimes return invalid times or overlapping blocks.
-During parse (parseAndApplyAdaptiveSchedule) I validate timestamps (ISO parseable; start < end) and reject bad blocks.
-Then in validateSchedule() Validator 2, I detect overlapping time blocks and only allow them if both sides are explicitly concurrent (checked via canTasksBeConcurrent() looking for a "concurrent" note).
+The LLM may sometimes output malformed or overlapping time blocks.
+So, I implemented the following validators:
+- In parseAndApplyAdaptiveSchedule(), I validate that each timestamp is valid ISO-8601 and that start < end before creating any block.
+- Validator 2 then checks for overlapping time blocks and only permits them if both blocks explicitly allow concurrency, verified through `canTasksBeConcurrent()` (which checks for a “concurrent” note on the task).

 ## Deadlines and dependencies

-As stated in the prompt section, I have refined my prompt to make sure that the LLM respect the deadlines and dependencies between tasks.
-However, the LLM may still schedule work past a deadline or forget prerequisites.
-In validateSchedule(), I enforce deadline compliance (Validator 5) by comparing each block's end against the task's deadline; and dependency ordering (Validator 6) by ensuring that every task's preDependence appears earlier in the scheduled order (or is explicitly dropped).
-Violations include messages like "Task A is scheduled before its dependency B" or "Task A ends after its deadline."
+Despite clear prompting, the LLM can still schedule tasks beyond their deadlines or in the wrong dependency order.
+So, I implemented the following validators:
+- Validator 5 enforces deadline compliance by ensuring each task finishes before its deadline.
+- Validator 6 checks dependency order, verifying that all prerequisite (preDependence) tasks appear earlier in the schedule or are explicitly dropped.